tpoisot/ms_connectance_complexity/reply.md

 for details.

 > We feel like re-organising the paper in this way would make the reading awkward, and difficult to follow.
-If the editor has nothing to say about the current format, we will leave the paper as it is.
+Considering that the paper has been sent for review with its current structure, we will change consider changing it if the editor request it.

 References do not comply with the format (when they have three authors or less all of them should be named, within the text and in the references